luwrain/packs/README.md

 The materials which we distribute through our repo must comply the following conditions:

 * They must be legally clear
-* They must be worthy for the blind (of cource, they must be accessible to the blind)
+* They must be worthy for the blind (of cource, they must be accessible to them)

 It could be various third-party stuff without any requirement to give us any source materials.